Aikava/Aikava.github.io/docs/page-descriptions.md

 - Julia

 Design of this page inspired by [apple design foundations](https://developer.apple.com/design/human-interface-guidelines/foundations).
 ## App page
 This is a page for personall application.
 Application includes mindmaping, diary and subpersonal chat.
 Main goal for this application is provide help in design making, understanding potential problems and data collection.
-Application should collect and sort information about computer science.
+Application should collect and sort information about computer science and more.
 App page is web based operation system extends [Plan9](https://p9f.org/) and [FreeBSD](https://docs.freebsd.org/en/books/handbook/)